FedSGT: Exact Federated Unlearning via Sequential Group-based Training: Preliminaries

 Exact unlearning~\cite{bourtoule2021machine, chen2022recommendation, yan2022arcane}, in contrast, provides a formal guarantee that the data's influence is completely removed by modifying the original training process.
 The seminal work in this area is SISA~\cite{bourtoule2021machine} (Sharded, Isolated, Sliced, and Aggregated training).
 SISA trains an ensemble of models, each on a disjoint data shard.
 To reduce costs, each shard is further divided into slices, and the model is trained incrementally, saving checkpoints after each slice.
 Upon a deletion request, SISA achieves exact unlearning by reverting to the checkpoint before the affected slice and retraining only on the remaining data within that shard.
 However, SISA's single sequential model is fragile; deleting an early slice can invalidate all subsequent checkpoints, causing a catastrophic ``service failure" that requires a costly full retrain.
 S3T~\cite{chowdhury2024towards} addresses this issue by training multiple models on different permutations (sequences) of the data slices within a given budget.
 When a deletion request invalidates one sequence, S3T ensures longer service maintenance by instantly switching to the best-performing model from the remaining, still-valid sequences.

 \mypara{Federated Unlearning} Prior works on federated unlearning (FU) can be broadly categorized as approximate or exact.
 Approximate FU methods~\cite{liu2021federaser, wu2022federated, cao2023fedrecover, FUPGA, wu2022federated, pan2025federated} attempt to efficiently estimate the unlearned model.
 Some approaches, like FedEraser~\cite{liu2021federaser}, are history-dependent, utilizing stored historical updates to approximate the model state post-deletion.
 Other methods, such as FUPGA~\cite{FUPGA,pan2025federated}, are gradient-based, attempting to reverse a client's contribution by applying gradient ascent.
 However, these approximate methods have notable limitations.
 History-dependent approaches incur impractical storage and communication overhead, as they must save numerous client updates or model checkpoints.
-Gradient-ascent techniques risk gradient conflicts with remaining data, which can destabilize the global model and degrade its utility, especially in non-IID settings.
+Gradient-ascent techniques risk gradient conflicts with remaining data, which can destabilize the global model and degrade its utility, especially in Non-IID settings.
 Most importantly, neither approach provides a formal guarantee of complete data removal, which is often a strict requirement.

 Exact FU methods~\cite{tao2024communication, xiong2023exact, qiu2023fedcio}, in contrast, provide a verifiable guarantee that the data's influence is completely removed in FL.
 A state-of-the-art example is FedCIO~\cite{qiu2023fedcio}, which adapts the SISA framework to the federated setting.
 FedCIO's strategy involves partitioning clients into disjoint clusters, training an independent model for each cluster in isolation, and performing a one-shot aggregation to form the global model.
 While FedCIO achieves exactness, its limitation is its unlearning mechanism: upon a deletion request, it must retrain the entire affected cluster from scratch.
 This ``retrain-from-scratch" paradigm is computationally prohibitive, incurs high latency, and leads to the catastrophic service downtime that our work seeks to resolve.
+In addition, the accuracy and learning stability of FedCIO will degrade with Non-IID data since its grouping of clients by gradient similarity cannot ensure balanced groups.